GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_code/tips_and_tricks.md

      tests/gwb-dat/mass_conserving_slab_temperature

-The first few lines of the contents in the dat file are:
+The first few lines of the contents in the .dat file are:

 ```{code-block} python
 ---